Thousands of fraternity chapters across the country suffer from the same issue: most of their members do nothing except occasionally show up.

 If you are angry that members aren’t participating at all or do nothing more than show up to chapter, stop pretending like that’s all you need to do when talking to potential new members.

 Dues are a reality.
 Payment plan or not, if you can’t make $XXX work each academic term, you won’t be able to maintain membership.
 Parties are not just one thing a chapter does, parties or socials are typically 50% or more of the activities a chapter does.
-If you tell someone he doesn’t need to drink or doesn’t need to attend social events if he doesn’t want to, don’t get angry when he doesn’t show up or doesn’t buy a drink.
+If you tell someone he doesn’t need to drink or doesn’t need to attend social events if he doesn’t want to, don’t get angry when he doesn’t show up or chooses not to drink.

 Step 5: Fail Forward